Why Investing in Student Housing Makes Sense Today

-As a subset of multifamily, investing in student housing comes with its own unique set of challenges and opportunities.
-It may seem similar to traditional multifamily properties; however, there are several key differences, which we’ll dive into below.
+As a subset of multifamily, investing in student housing comes with its own set of challenges and opportunities.
+Student rental properties may seem similar to traditional multifamily properties; however, there are several key differences, which we’ll dive into below.
 We will also address the current state of the student housing market, and why you may want to consider investing.

 One of the main benefits of student housing is the tenant base is consistent and highly visible.
 Tenants often pre-lease prior to the beginning of the school year, rather than signing leases on a rolling basis, making cash flow highly predictable.
 Moreover, leases are almost always offered on a 12-month basis, so there is no need to worry about summer vacancies.
-And it does not usually take long to secure new tenants if the property is well-located.
-Delinquencies are also less of a concern, since parents are guarantors on the lease.
+And it does not usually take long to secure new student tenants if the property is well located.
+Delinquencies are also less of a concern since parents are guarantors on the lease.

 Premium rent opportunities